-- 1. Provide Equal Access to the Electoral Registration Process - 2.
-Social Inclusion/Deprivation: Impact on Credit Rating through Non Registration - 3.
-Provide Equal Access to the Valuation Appeal Process - 4.
-Provide Equal Access to Absent Voting Methods - 5.
-Monitor Customer Satisfaction on all service areas by the protected characteristics
+- 1. Provide Equal Access to the Electoral Registration Process. - 2.
+Social Inclusion/Deprivation: Impact on Credit Rating through Non Registration. - 3.
+Provide Equal Access to the Valuation Appeal Process. - 4.
+Provide Equal Access to Absent Voting Methods. - 5.
+Monitor Customer Satisfaction on all service areas by the protected characteristics.

-The initial Plan covered the four year period from 2013 to 2017 and progress was reported on in 2015 together with annual mainstreaming reports in 2016 and 2017.
-This Plan covers the period 2017 to 2021 with the annual mainstreaming reports provided in 2018 and a progress report in April 2019 which is contained on page 35 under section 18.
+The initial Plan covered the four year period from 2017 to 2021 and progress was reported on in 2019 together with annual mainstreaming reports in 219 and 2020.

+16. 2017 to 2021 Equality Outcomes Report: